giantswarm/docs/src/content/reference/kubectl-gs/update-cluster.md

 ---
 linkTitle: update cluster
-title: "'kubectl gs update cluster' command reference"
+title: "'kubectl gs update / upgrade cluster' command reference"
 description: Reference documentation on how to upgrade a workload cluster using kubectl-gs.
 weight: 130
 menu: